- General Information

 The Community Bulletin Boards are the only approved location for hanging flyers, posters, and other materials in the Queens Library.
 We reserve the right to remove materials that are posted in other areas of the building - including but not limited to: walls, doors, windows, restrooms, stairwells, elevators, and the lobby.

-Materials that have been approved by Student Life or an academic department/administrative unit and are inappropriately posted will be relocated to the removed.
+Materials that have been approved by Student Life or an academic department/administrative unit and are inappropriately posted will be removed.

 Materials deemed by the University Libraries to be offensive or inappropriate materials will be removed and discarded regardless of the location posted.